 One downside to his work, however, lies with the relative succinctness of the final chapters.
 Although his arguments remain convincing in these final sections, de la Fuente could have potentially written more on the Cold War, as well as race relations during the years under Castro.

-All in all, I give de la Fuentes' book, 5/5 Stars and highly recommend it to anyone who is interested in the history of Cuba during the twentieth century.
-De la Fuente's book is packed full of facts and information, and can be equally appreciated by general audiences and scholars, alike.
+All in all, I give de la Fuentes' book 5/5 stars and highly recommend it to anyone who is interested in the history of Cuba during the 20th century.
+De la Fuente's book is packed full of facts and information, and can be equally appreciated by general audiences and scholars alike.
 Definitely check it out if you get the opportunity as you will not be disappointed.

 Questions to Facilitate Group Discussion:

 1.)
 How did race relations in Cuba resemble the issues of racism and inequality that occurred in the American South?
 In what ways were these societies similar to one another?
 How did they differ?

 2.)
 Did socialism and communism offer an effective remedy to issues concerning race in Cuba?
 More specifically, did communist policies help to alleviate racism in Cuban society?
 Why or why not?

 3.)
 Do you agree with de la Fuente's main argument(s)?
 Why or why not?

 4.)
 Was this work organized in a logical manner?
 In what ways could the author have improved upon this work?
 Be specific.